<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 If you’re replacing light bulbs in the kitchen area, you may need plastic tube guards or plastic LED tubes to stay compliant with food safety rules.

 If you're looking for replacement bulbs or a potential LED upgrade for your restaurant lighting, we're here to guide you.
-We can help you select the right lighting product for spot replacements or help you plan out your next LED upgrade.
+We can help you select the right lighting product for spot replacements or help you plan out your next LED upgrade

 Guide to Restaurant Lighting